IBAnimatable/IBAnimatable/README.md

 Add this repo as a submodule, and add the project file to your workspace.
 You can then link against `IBAnimatable.framework` for your application target.

+## Version 6.1
+IBAnimatable 6.1 is the latest major release of IBAnimatable.
+This version supports Swift 5.1.
+There are no API breaking changes from migrating from version 5.x and 6.

 ## Version 6
-IBAnimatable 6 is the latest major release of IBAnimatable.
-This version supports Swift 5.
+IBAnimatable 6 supports Swift 5.
 There are no API breaking changes from migrating from version 5.x.

 ## Version 5.2
 This version supports Swift 4.2.
 There are no API breaking changes from migrating from version 4.x.